kseniadvorkina/OLMo_thesis/MoE/README.md

-## Mixture of Experts — `MoE/` Folder
+# Mixture of Experts — `MoE/` Folder

 This folder contains scripts for training and evaluating **Mixture of Experts (MoE)** models for temporal adaptation on the CLMET dataset.
 The approach builds on fine-tuned OLMo 1B experts trained on specific historical periods and combines them using soft or rule-based gating mechanisms.
+We also investigate whether diachronic adaptation benefits scale with model size by adapting the MoE approach to the larger OLMo 7B model.

 ---

-### Data Preparation
+## Data Preparation

 To adapt CLMET for Mixture of Experts: